Stacking Blocks – The Name

 Hours and hours.
 Days and weeks.

-Over the last couple years one of Declan’s OT goals has been to stack blocks.
+Over the last couple years one of D’s OT goals has been to stack blocks.
 The process was so slow going, almost painfully slow at first.
 He has put in so much hard work and now he is able to stack seven to eight blocks totally by himself.
 He can even get in to the twenties with assistance!

-The symbolism of stacking blocks is obvious, I won’t delve in to that too much, but I do find it important to share the evolution of focus as Declan has gone through his journey to become a block stacking master.
+The symbolism of stacking blocks is obvious, I won’t delve in to that too much, but I do find it important to share the evolution of focus as D has gone through his journey to become a block stacking master.

 Over time this got better.
-Declan became okay with handling blocks.
+D became okay with handling blocks.
 He became okay with manipulating blocks.
 We’d occasionally take breaks from this activity and focus elsewhere for several weeks.
 When we’d return to the blocks he’d be more comfortable.

-Hand over hand was the only means of getting Declan to actually stack for quite some time.
+Hand over hand was the only means of getting him to actually stack for quite some time.
 Then, one day, he just did it.
 He stacked four blocks!
 I was certain it was a fluke.
 Then, he did it again.
 And again.
 And all of the sudden, he was getting enjoyment and satisfaction out of it.
 You could see his eyes and face just light up.

-Our focus went from simply tolerating the presence of a damn block without breaking down in to a fit of inconsolable sobbing to turning his hand a matter of degrees while he’s independently building a tower 8, 9, 10 blocks high.
+Our focus went from simply tolerating the presence of a damn block without breaking down in to a fit of inconsolable sobbing to turning his hand a matter of a few degrees while he’s independently building a tower 8, 9, 10 blocks high.

 That, to me, is astonishing.